mpatrascoiu/xrootd-auth-forward-client-cred/README.md

 ===============

 The Authorization plugin is called in **XrdOfs** every time an operation is attempted.
-This makes sure that we have the chance to store the client credentials before communication between the proxy and the back-end starts.
+This makes sure that we have the chance to store the client identity before communication between the proxy and the back-end starts.

 ### The XrdSecSSSID Registry

-We rely on the SSS protocol to send the credentials during the SSS handshake.
+We rely on the SSS protocol to send the identity during the SSS handshake.
-To make sure the right credentials are sent, we register them in a **XrdSecSSSID** Registry.
+To make sure the right identity is sent, we register it in the **XrdSecSSSID** Registry.

-In the normal flow of the SSS protocol, if a registry is present, credentials are retrieved from it using the connection ID.
+In the normal flow of the SSS protocol, if a registry is present, XrdSecEntity objects are retrieved from it using the connection ID.

 However, for the normal flow of the SSS protocol to consider our registry, we need to have an instance ready by the moment the SSS client is initialized.
 This will happen the first time communication is attempted between the PSS and the back-end.

-Because of this, we must instantiate the registry as soon as possible, even if we don't have valid credentials or a valid ID to store at the moment.
+Because of this, we must instantiate the registry as soon as possible, even if we don't yet have a valid ID to store.

 ### The ID used by the Proxy

-To make sure that the client's credentials will be used, we need to store them in the registry using the same key (ID) that the Proxy will use to start the connection with the back-end.
-This very same ID will also be used by the SSS protocol to retrieve the credentials.
+To make sure that the client's identity will be used, we need to store them in the registry using the same key (ID) that the Proxy will use to start the connection with the back-end.
+This very same ID will also be used by the SSS protocol to retrieve the proper XrdSecEntity.

 The proxy uses the fd part from the **XrdLink::ID**.<sup>1</sup>